 Childhood 101 has some brilliant Star Wars shadow puppets.

-You could try some Christmas or other holiday themed shadow puppets too.
-We maed a big Christmas tree shadow puppet and then smaller puppets for the decorations.
+You could also try some Christmas or other holiday themed shadow puppets.
+We made a big Christmas tree shadow puppet and then smaller puppets for the decorations.

 Suitable for Early Years Foundation Stage